 For this article I will chunk it up a bit and define it as following:

 I guess it doesn’t matter if you relate entrepreneurship to yourself as a person or your business.

 An entrepreneur is what you are, not a job!

 Being an entrepreneur is about the way you look at things.
 It is about being an active part in the creation of the future of the things important to you.
-An entrepreneur creates her own future.
+An entrepreneur creates his or her own future.
 The opposite would be a person who waits to see what happens and then reacts.

-This is why often you hear the word “Risk taker”in relation to entrepreneurs.
-An entrepreneur doesn’t really see the risk as a decisive factor in creating her future, but sees the risk as a form of event to learn from.
-An entrepreneur is driven by the imagination of a possible future she takes an active part in to create.
+This is why often you hear the words ‘risk taker’ in relation to entrepreneurs.
+An entrepreneur doesn’t really see the risk as a decisive factor in creating his or her future, but sees the risk as a form of event to learn from.
+Entrepreneurs are driven by the imagination of a possible future that they actively take part in to create.

 I agree it is not the best analogy, but I hope you get the point.

-I do belief that everyone can be an entrepreneur, because all it requires is a change of the way you think.
+I do believe that everyone can be an entrepreneur, because all it requires is a change of the way you think.
 The rest you can learn.
 For some that is not easy and some will never even attempt to become an entrepreneur.

 Like with most things today, a whole industry has been created around entrepreneurs providing you with every service and product under the sun to help you succeed.

-There is only one question left:
+There is only one question left: Are you an entrepreneur?